swcarpentry/python-novice-gapminder/_episodes/03-types-conversion.md

 > ## Division Types
 >
-> The `//` operator returns the whole-number result of division,
+> The `//` operator calcultaes the whole-number result of division,
-> while the '%' operator returns the remainder from division:
+> while the '%' operator calculates the remainder from division:
 >
 > ~~~
 > print('5 // 3:', 5//3)